Mr Tom Olney

 Before joining the UKOU I was employed as a secondary school teacher and humanities faculty lead in Melbourne, Australia.
 I designed and delivered learning and assessment that was aligned with Victorian Department of Education guidance in the subject areas of English, Global Politics and History for ten years.
 I mentored multiple student and beginning teachers.
 I hold a BA (Hons) degree in History and Politics, a MA Diploma in Education, and I am a Senior Fellow of the Higher Education Association (SFHEA).
 I am currently working towards a PhD by Published Work.

 I have developed substantial expertise and experience in developing synchronous and asynchronous professional development products in both online and face-to-face environments.
 I am an experienced facilitator.
 I am able to draw on my extensive classroom practice and I am trained in consensus and group facilitation methodologies.
-At the UKOU I regularly facilitate learning design workshops for module teams across the faculty.
+At the UKOU I have designed and facilitated multiple learning design and learning anlaytics workshops for academics and academic related staff.
 I am particuarly interested in the cross-cultural application of learning design and as such I have also developed and delivered a range of workshop approaches for international and commercial audiences.
 These include: the Independent Institute of Education (IIE) in Johannesburg, South Africa (2017), the Enhancement of Lifelong Learning in Belarus (BELL) project (2018), and eight different Open Universities in China (2017-24).
 I am co-creator and co-faciliator of the Learning Design and Course Creation (LDCC) Workshop.

 Research interests

 My research interests include professional development, learning design approaches and learning analytics.
-Specific areas of interest include the impact of professional development on the professional identity of Chinese HE educators, the implemetation and practice of learning analytics in HE, and the development of learning design approaches (both pedgogical and organisational) for supporting academics in HE.
+Specific areas of interest include the impact of professional development on the professional identity of Chinese HE educators, the implementation and practice of learning analytics in HE, and the development of learning design approaches (both pedagogical and organisational) for supporting academics in HE.
 I regularly mentor visiting scholars from Chinese OU.

 Methodological frameworks of interest include; social informatics (Kling, 2007), shadow practices (McCoy & Rosenbaum, 2019), The Personal Interpretive Framework (Kelchtermans, 2009), the Cultural Dimensions of Learning Framework (Parrish & Linder-van Berschott, 2010), and the Theory of Practice Architectures (Mahon, Kemmis, Francisco & Lloyd, 2017).
 In 2024 I discussed what vintage detective shows could tell us about writing good intended learning outcomes on the Pedagodzilla Podcast.